mars0i/clj-agentscript1/README.md

 The files in lib were copied from the Agentscript repo.

-## Overview
+## How to modify it

-The main work you need to do to construct a model is to write functions that are inserted into the `setup` and `step` fields in `Model.prototype` (see core.cljs).
-Then you create an instance of `Model` and call `start` on it (near the end of core.cljs.
+The main work you need to do to modify this model is to revise the functions that are inserted into the `setup` and `step` fields in `Model.prototype` (see core.cljs).
+After these are set, the source creates an instance of `Model` and calls `start` on it (near the end of core.cljs.
 There's more information in comments in that file.
 Also see the interop tips below.

 ## How to run it